Ashurst London office

 The Legal Cheek View

-Since its 2012 tie-up with ‘Big Six’ Aussie outfit Blake Dawson, Ashurst has sat within the global mega firm bracket with a notably ‘Silver Circle’ feel within its London office.
+Since its 2012 tie-up with ‘Big Six’ Aussie outfit Blake Dawson, Ashurst has cemented its place as a truly global mega firm, all whilst maintaining a notably ‘Silver Circle’ aura in its London office.
 To translate the jargon: Ashurst has a strong finance speciality built around a slightly gentler culture to a Magic Circle firm.

 Continue reading

-Another rookie offers the following lowdown: “The work is really interesting and super diverse — none of my days are the same, which is great.
+Another rookie offers the following lowdown on the day-to-day at Ashurst: “The work is really interesting and super diverse — none of my days are the same, which is great.
 The associates and partners are great about fully explaining the matter before assigning work so that you have context, making the more admin tasks interesting also.
 It isn’t uncommon to be working on something and then see it in the news soon after which is really exciting.
-Disputes (corporate crime) is a growing area of the firm so I am able to get involved in lots of BD work, such as helping with our podcast series and getting involved in drafting regulatory updates, all of which have been really great for my development.”
+Disputes (corporate crime) is a growing area of the firm, so I am able to get involved in lots of BD work, such as helping with our podcast series and getting involved in drafting regulatory updates, all of which have been really great for my development.”

-The working from home setup is 60:40, so trainees and lawyers must be in the office three days a week, which “works very well”, according to one junior.
+The working from home setup is 60:40, so trainees and lawyers can work from home two days a week which “works very well”, according to one junior.
 Opinions on Ashurst’s WFH support are positive overall.
 “It’s pretty good,” says one junior.
-“You get a £250 stipend for any equipment when you start and you can work from home at least two days a week but I’ve found that this varies between departments/supervisors.”
+“You get a £250 stipend for any equipment when you start, and you can work from home at least two days a week but I’ve found that this varies between departments/supervisors.”
+There’s also a 24/7 IT support network on hand for any issues.

 Deadlines